Kamikaze (1937 aircraft): Further reading

+Marici Reid has published the translation of Masaaki Iiunma and the Flight of the Kamikaze.

+Martin J. Frid has published the historical novel, Kamikaze to Croydon, with a foreword by Tsukagoshi Yuji, the grandson of Tsukagoshi Kenji.

+A museum in Nagano, Japan is dedicated to the memory of pilot Masaaki Iinuma and his Kamikaze flight in 1937.

-Classical Music
+Classical music

 The flight of the Kamikaze and its triumphant journey gave rise to a piece of classical music in 1937: Hisato Ohzawa's Piano Concerto No. 3 Kamikaze.
 This piece of music has become better known in recent times with the release of a new CD recording by the Naxos company in 2005.